 Vanilla Cake With American Buttercream Frosting

-So...
+So . . .
 I've been on a huge Mister Rogers' Neighborhood kick.
 I don't know why.
 I can't explain it.
-It's just a refreshing change of pace, and Mister Rogers likes me just the way I am and tells me he's happy to see me.
+It's just a refreshing change of pace.
+Mister Rogers likes me just the way I am, and tells me that he's happy to see me.
 You know, things that a person who lives alone doesn't hear often.

-I was really excited to try and replicate the Neighborhood Trolley.
-I got all my supplies, baked a cake in a loaf pan... tried to carve it and didn't do enough research.
+I was really excited to try to replicate the Neighborhood Trolley.
+I got all my supplies, baked a cake in a loaf pan, tried to carve it . . . and obviously didn't do enough research.
 About halfway through, it was looking rough, and I decided to practice some piping, particularly rosettes.
-So this is more of a practice cake, but the cake actually was really tasty, and even though it's not the prettiest thing, it was still really fun to make.
+So this is more of a practice cake, but the cake actually was really tasty.
+Even though it's not the prettiest thing, it was still really fun to make.

 So I'll just call this "Essence of Mister Rogers' Trolley" because it's got the colors—and it's the thought that counts.

 This recipe is a little larger than my usual size but that just means you can invite friends over and wow them with your cake prowess.
 And it's still smaller than a normal two-layer cake so you shouldn't have a lot leftover.
 If any.

 Serves 4–6 (Time to throw a party!)

 - 1 Stick of Butter (1/2 a cup)